sn99/Hacktoberfest-2018/README.md

 # Hacktoberfest-2018
-Here is a starter project for first time contributors #hacktoberfest
+Here is a starter project for first time contributors. #hacktoberfest

 Use this project to make your first contribution to an open source project on GitHub.
 Practice making your first pull request to a public repository before doing the real thing!